-Further, due to the pandemic and to further employment of SC's citizens, the SCDE will engage local communities in identifying adults who have not earned a high school diploma and assist through an online platform for equitable access to earning a General Educational Development (GED) diploma and assistance through family literacy.
-Counseling will be provided to ensure the adult learners have a smooth transition to the adult learning environment and are equipped for the education and training need for the workforce.
+Further, because of school closures and the pandemic's impact on families and businesses across the state, thousands of South Carolina citizens who were adult education students disconnected from the educational process.
+Adult education saw a forty-two percent decrease in the number of students served over the last two school years.
+Many students disconnected because of the lack of distance education platforms and processes for handling remediation needs of students virtually.
+To close the learning loss gap, the SCDE will engage local communities in identifying adults who have stopped attending adult education and assist local providers in serving them through an online platform for equitable access to earning a General Educational Development (GED) diploma.
+Online as well as in-person counseling will be provided to ensure that adult learners have a smooth transition to the adult virtual learning environment and are equipped for the education and training needed for the workforce.